dylhunn/dragontoothmg/readme.md

 Dragontooth Movegen | Dylan D. Hunn
 ==================================

-Dragontooth Movegen is a fast, magic-bitboard chess move generator written entirely in Go.
-It provides a simple API for generating legal moves, and applying them to the board.
+Dragontooth Movegen is a fast, no-compromises chess move generator written entirely in Go.
+It provides a simple API for generating `legal moves`.
+It also provides `Board` and `Move` types, `Apply()` and `Unapply()` functionality, and easy-to-use Zobrist-backed `hash`ing of board positions.
+FEN parsing/serializing and Move parsing/serializing are supported out of the box.

+`Dragontoothmg` is based on *magic bitboards* for maximum performance, and generates legal moves only using *pinned piece tables*.

+**This project is currently stable and fully functional.** Optimizations are underway, to improve on the benchmarks listed below.

 Repo summary
 ============